 In this counseling answer:

-“It is, of course, very unhealthy for you to feel this way about your stepdaughter, and I suggest you approach the psychologist to find out about any support groups.
-Also, share this with your husband.
+•Share this with your husband.
 You are not alone and this is becoming an increasing, common problem.
-It’s something you cannot really manage alone unless you have a clear and joint family plan and a support group may give you strength and new ideas.”
+It’s something you cannot really manage alone unless you have a clear and joint family plan and a support group may give you strength and new ideas.

 As-Salaamu ‘Alaykum wa Rahmatullahi wa Barakatuh,